 To mitigate the risks of ransomware attacks, security and threat intelligence leaders must deploy multi-pronged threat defense and response strategies.
 For comprehensive ransomware protection and response, you must incorporate controls to minimize both the likelihood of a successful attack and the severity of the costs and financial impact should prevention measures fail.

 Particularly when it comes to ransomware attacks, your program’s ability to prepare for and respond to these types of cyberattacks and extortion schemes will ultimately dictate your success.
 Make sure to balance your security defense efforts with proactive threat detection, and interactive readiness planning, response training, and exercise-based testing and simulation.

 Learn More about Flashpoint Ransomware Response

-Sign up for your risk-free 90-day trial and see how Flashpoint Readiness and Ransomware Response ensures your entire team is prepped and able to respond to any ransomware attack you may face.
+Sign up for a demo and see how Flashpoint Readiness and Ransomware Response ensures your entire team is prepped and able to respond to any ransomware attack you may face.
 When equipped with Flashpoint Intelligence Platform, you move a step ahead of ransomware attacks and the cybercriminal groups who use them.